Paul-Tew/lifer/README.md

 It started life as a lightweight tool that I wrote in order to extract certain information from link files to assist in enquiries I was making whilst working as a computer forensic analyst.
 Now I am retired but I am looking to expand it's usefulness and publish it so that others can benefit.

 The information extracted is in accordance with the Microsoft Open Specification Document 'MS-SHLLNK' which can be found online [**here**](https://msdn.microsoft.com/en-us/library/dd871305.aspx).
-At the time of writing only parts of specification version 3.0 are implemented.
+At the time of writing most parts of specification version 3.0 are implemented.
 Over time however, I hope to bring the tool into line with the full current specification and also include other goodies such as:
-* A full output conforming to all of the sections in the MS-SHLLINK documentation.
-* Relevant output from IDList containers
+* Relevant output from IDList containers (which need reverse engineering - see 'IDLIST.txt')
-* Recognition of, and parsing of link file data within jump list containers.
+* Recognition of, and parsing of link file data within jump list (OLE) containers.

 ## EXAMPLE USAGE
 Details of the files to be found in the Test directory and how to use them is given in the '.\Test\Tests.txt' file.
 What follows is a brief outline...